roman-janik/PONER/README.md

 the corpus contains information about one word/token.
 The first column is the actual word, and the second column is a Named Entity class in a BIO format.
 An empty line is a sentence separator.

 For detailed documentation, please see [doc/documentation.pdf](https://github.com/roman-janik/PONER/blob/main/doc/documentation.pdf).
+In case of any question, please use GitHub Issues.

 ## Data